 Core Breathing

 Core breathing is simple.
 When you inhale, feel your ribcage, belly, and pelvic floor expand and gently relax.
-Then, on your exhale breath, purse your lips (like you’re blowing through a straw) and gently exhale to encourage activation through the pelvic floor and deep abdominal muscles.14 Before doing any activity (even before picking up your baby), pull in your abdomen, exhale your core breath, get deep tension and support in the pelvic floor, and then begin the movement or lift.13,15
+Then, on your exhale, purse your lips (as if blowing through a straw) and gently exhale to encourage activation of the pelvic floor and deep abdominal muscles.14 Before doing any activity (even before picking up your baby), pull in your abdomen, exhale your core breath, get deep tension and support in the pelvic floor, and then begin the movement or lift.13,15

 Once you feel comfortable with pelvic floor exercises, you can also start working on your lower tummy muscles, which will help strengthen your back.
 Try this simple and safe exercise 10 times, twice a day, gradually building up to three times daily.15 If you find it difficult, start with five times, twice a day.

-Note: This gentle core breathing exercise is safe and won’t hurt your stitches or scar.
+Note: This gentle core breathing exercise is safe and will not harm your stitches or scar.
 There’s no need to wait unless it feels painful.
-The tissues around your scar will benefit from you gently flexing them.
-Standing up straight and doing gentle abdominal squeezes will help your scar knit together.
+The tissues surrounding your scar will benefit from gentle stretching or flexing.
+Standing up straight and performing gentle abdominal squeezes will help your scar heal and knit together.

 During the first six weeks after having your baby, you can gradually increase activity at a pace that feels good to you.
 But cut yourself some slack; this isn’t the time to jump back into the workouts you did before or during pregnancy.
 Your body needs to heal and recover.
 So, start with a five-minute walk.8 Once you feel comfortable with that time and distance, extend your walk to 10 or 15 minutes.
 Ask your doctor if you’re unsure about any specific exercise or activity and how it will affect your healing.

 Your healing process isn’t over just because you hit the six-week mark.
 Getting “cleared” for exercise by your doctor doesn’t mean your body has completely healed from pregnancy and delivery.
-Start with activities that help you build a strong foundation and slowly tone and flatten your tummy.
-Then, when you’re ready and able, ease yourself back into weight training exercises and sprints.9 (Read postpartum workout basics every new mom should know.)
+Start with activities that help you build a strong foundation and gradually tone and strengthen your core.
+When you feel ready, you can slowly ease back into more demanding movements like weight training and short bursts of higher-intensity exercise.9

 Ab Work and Diastasis Recti